iZeaoGamer/GalacticPE/major.md

 - Fixed crash when using /listpermission on an null permission list (permissions that do not exist).

 - Fixed all errors to do with joining on an invalid session.

+- Re-worked getOnlinePlayers() in Network::class.

+- No longer relie on Network::$online context due to its unreliability.
+Instead, we retrieve all Logged in players as the user, and check if they're in vanish.
+The online counter in getOnlinePlayers() won't display vanished players, and is more code friendly.
+The user has to be out of vanish for the counter to display properly.

+- Fixed Max player slots from including the full max slots, including donator slots.
+Now, it'll only include player slots, and not donator slots - Keep in mind, we have a join() feature, where you can join when the server's full.
+That's what we mean by "donator" and "player" slots.
+Player slots are for normal / defaulted players only, which means the slots won't go up to the full extent, whereas donator slots, are the full slots, added to server.properties.
+You define what max player slot you want, and it'll take away 20 from that (In query, and in-game) on scoreboards now!

+- Finally fixed Scoreboard sometimes duplicating online players - This was fixed with a solution to do with how the code formats Network::$online, whereas now, it'll fetch all Logged in players, and check if they're vanished, and if it's an instanceof Player::class.
+That way, they'd have to be out of vanish to be displayed due to this new technic of code.